notlibrary/obsidian-adamantine-pick/README.md

 	box "The same thing we do everyday" "To take over the World!" fit
 	```

+> ...quick pikchr diagram in one of this text notes maybe(or not)
+> extremly useful for anyone out there

 ## Installation

 Because `pikchr.c` precompiled with emcc installing this plugin allows user to